ente-io/ente/docs/Dependencies.md

 They also need some support packages:

 * "@typescript-eslint/parser" - Tells ESLint how to read TypeScript syntax

-   TODO(MR): This is no longer needed with the new flat format.

-* "typescript-eslint" - TypeScript support for ESLint
+* "@typescript-eslint/eslint-plugin" - Provides TypeScript rules and presets

-   TODO(MR): Move this to the top level package.json